-Businesses rely on their vendors/suppliers to provide products or services in a timely manner.
+Businesses rely on their vendors/suppliers to provide products or services on time.
 In many cases, a business needs those products or services to help its own customers.
 If something breaks down in the supply chain process, it could interfere with their ability to run their own operations.

 For an accounting department, the right vendors makes life easier in many ways.
 Instead of chasing down invoices from vendors or trying to make sure payments to vendors are applied properly, they can focus on keeping the business’s cash flow healthy.
 When vetting or setting up vendors, here are a few important questions to ask.